arsh1991/Fat-Cat/Wiki/dishant-log.md

 Worked on implementing logic for changing animation of the player on collision with healthy and unhealthy objects.
 Modfied code enemy and collectable entities.

 ## November 8, Wednesday
+Worked on modifying the health and score attributes affected due to code change in play collision module.
+Tested the changes.
+Helped other team members in fixing their issues.

+## November 9, Thursday
 Completed the work on animation.
 Fixed issues after peer testing.